Finch-API/finch-docs/docs/Product-Guides/Assisted-Connect-Flow.md

 ---

-## How Assisted Connect Flow works
+## How Assisted Connect Flow Works
 ### For your user
 As with our automated integrations, your user will need to go through [Finch Connect](./Product-Guides.md).
 However, instead of our standard login flow, the user will need to follow a set of instructions displayed on Finch Connect to manually connect your application to their employment system.